 Project Leader: Professor Anne Trine Kjørholt, Norwegian University of Science and Technology (NTNU)

 - Associate Professor and Director of Children's Policy Centre, Sharon Bessell, Australian National University.

 - Professor Dympna Devine, Director of School of Education, University College Dublin.

-- Associate Professor and Director of the Center for the Study of Childhood and Adolescence, Spyros Spyrou, European University Cyprus
+- Associate Professor and Director of the Center for the Study of Childhood and adolescence, Spyros Spyrou, European University Cyprus

 - Associate Professor Firouz Gaini, University of Faroe Islands.

-- Professor Mette Bunting, University College of Southeast Norway
+Professor Mette Bunting, University College of Southeast Norway

-- Dr. Eleni Theodorou, European University Cyprus
+Assistant professor Eleni Theodorou, European University Cyprus

-- PhD Candidate Aoife Crummy, University College Dublin
+PhD Candidate Aoife Crummy, University College Dublin

-Advisory Board of interdisciplinary international experts: Prof. Allison James (Childhood Studies), University of Sheffield.
-Prof. David Buckingham (Media Studies), University of London.
-Prof. Ellen Schrumpf (Childhood history), University College of Southeast Norway.
-Prof. An-Magritt Jensen (Demography), NTNU.
-Annual meeting with MT to act as a critical friend and experts in all WPs.
+Professor Allison James, Childhood Studies, University of Sheffield.
+Professor Emeritus David Buckingham, Media Studies, University of London.
+Professor Ellen Schrumpf, Childhood history, University College of Southeast Norway.
+Professor Emeritus An-Magritt Jensen, Demography, Department of Sociology and Political Science, NTNU.
+Annual meeting with MT to act as a critical friend and expert in all WPs.